imazen/resizer/Plugins/FastScaling/readme.md

 <a name="drawimage"></a>

-## Perforamance problems with DrawImage
+## Performance problems with DrawImage

 [Graphics.DrawImage()](https://msdn.microsoft.com/en-us/library/system.drawing.graphics.drawimage%28v=vs.110%29.aspx) holds a process-wide lock, and is a very severe bottleneck for any imaging work on the GDI+/.NET platform.
 This is unfortunate, as WIC and WPF do not offer any high-quality resampling filters, and DirectX is 10-20X slower than DrawImage.